 Lightest Gaming Headset – Buying Guides

-Unless you’re a streamer and you’re used to being filmed during your games, the look of a gaming headset doesn’t matter that much to us.
+Unless you’re a streamer and you’re used to being filmed during your games, the look of a gaming headset doesn’t matter much to us.

 Favor models with memory foam, whether on the headband or at the ear cups.
 Be careful.
 More generous foams are not always synonymous with quality, and we always recommend that you check the feedback from other users and our detailed tests.

-On the side of the foams of the atria, they must be wide enough for your ears while again offering a well-distributed pressure.
+On the side of the foams of the atria, they must be wide enough for your ears while offering a well-distributed pressure.
 The pads should not press too hard on the temples or the top of the bone.

 Size and fit